epvario/.github/profile/README.md

 #### Get the parts:
 #### Print the case:
 #### Assembly:
-#### Initial setup (v0.9.2):
+#### Initial setup (v0.1.0):
-- Format the SD card as blockdevice without partition table with FAT32
+- Format the SD card with FAT32
-  - on OSX:
-    - unmount the device: `diskutil unmountdisk /dev/disk4`
-    - destroy the partition table: `sudo dd if=/dev/zero of=/dev/disk4 bs=512 count=1`
-    - format the hole device: `sudo newfs_msdos -F 32 /dev/disk4`
+- optional: place a textfile named "config.txt" with a JSON content like so: {"pilot_name": "your name", "glider_type":"myWing"}
+  - _more options parameters to come_
-- start the device in flash/bootsel mode press and hold the power button and volume up button for 5 seconds
+- start the device in flash/bootsel mode by pressing and hold the volume up and power button for 5 seconds
 - connect the device to a PC or mobile phone
-- copy a firmare.uf2 file to mounted mass storage device
+- drag and drop the firmare.uf2 file to the mounted mass storage device named "RPI-RP2"
-- after upload the vario will automatically reboot and can be disconnected
+- once uploaded, the vario will automatically reboot and can be disconnected

-#### Usage (v0.9.2):
+#### Usage (v0.1.0):
 - Press and hold the upper, power button for 3 seconds to turn the device on or off
 - Use the side buttons to increase or decrease the volume level
 - **Takeoff:** detection will now determine your location and altitude via GPS